MainfluxLabs/mainflux/rules/README.md

-# Re
+# Rules

-Re service provides a barebones HTTP API for development of a Mainflux service.
+Rules service provides an HTTP API for managing [Kuiper](https://github.com/emqx/kuiper) rules engine entities.
+Use Rules to perform CRUD operations on streams - Kuiper entities defining message stream going from Mainflux into the Kuiper rules engine - and rules - Kuiper entities defining filtering and transforming operations on the message stream going from the Kuiper rules engine into the Mainflux.

 ## Configuration